evidentlyai/evidently/docs/book/tests-and-reports/test-metric-generator.md

 suite
 ```

-You can also pass the parameters:
+You can also pass a custom Test condition:

 ```python
 suite = TestSuite(tests=[generate_column_tests(TestColumnShareOfMissingValues, columns="all", parameters={"lt": 0.5})])